spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/dedicated-compliance/POAM-Deviation-Request-Procedure.html.md

 </div>

+Please read this procedure in its entirety and reach out to `@dedicated_compliance` in `# sec-assurance` channel if you have any questions.

 ## Purpose
-In accordance with expectations set by the FedRAMP PMO, GitLab must follow a formal process to track and request approval from our sponsoring Agency Authorizing Official (AO) for any vulnerabilities that are not [remediated within SLAs](https://about.gitlab.com/handbook/security/threat-management/vulnerability-management/#remediation-slas).
-These are called vulnerability Deviation Requests (DR) and are formally reported to our AO every month using [GitLab's Plan of Action & Milestones (POA&M) (internal only)](https://docs.google.com/spreadsheets/d/1Tj3_vqNp34CSIHZsiSI0eM2zdfG574CD/edit?usp=sharing&ouid=107738356047141217629&rtpof=true&sd=true).
+In accordance with expectations set by the FedRAMP PMO, GitLab must follow a formal process to track and request approval from our sponsoring Agency Authorizing Official (AO) for any vulnerabilities that cannot or should not be [remediated within SLAs](https://about.gitlab.com/handbook/security/threat-management/vulnerability-management/#remediation-slas) due to scenarios described in the Scope section below.
+These are called vulnerability Deviation Requests (DRs) and are formally reported to our AO every month using [GitLab's Plan of Action & Milestones (POA&M) (internal only)](https://docs.google.com/spreadsheets/d/1Tj3_vqNp34CSIHZsiSI0eM2zdfG574CD/edit?usp=sharing&ouid=107738356047141217629&rtpof=true&sd=true).
 Deviation requests for risk adjustments (severity downgrades), false positives, and operational requirements require Authorizing Official (AO) approval.

 ## Scope
 Vulnerabilities (CVEs) impactful to the [FedRAMP production environment](https://internal-handbook.gitlab.io/handbook/engineering/fedramp-compliance/#system-architecture) (authorization boundary) to include:
-- False positives
+- False positives (scanner limitation - vulnerability is not actually present)
-- Risk adjustments
+- Risk adjustments (to CVSS score/severity)
-- Operational requirements
+- Operational requirements (cannot be remediated without impact to functionality/availability)
-- Vendor dependencies
+- Vendor dependencies (dependent on 3rd party to remediate)

+See DR Template Definitions below.

 **Assets:**
-- Container images (including base OS image and installed dependencies) for CNG `-fips` tag, secure analyzers with `-fips`, and GitLab Dedicated scope
-  - Detected by container scans and dependency scans
-- Host OS (EC2 instances such as Gitaly and Consul, kubernetes (EKS) worker nodes)
-  - Detected by dependency scans and in-boundary Tenable.sc
-- Web application (GitLab Rails/puma) only if confirmed CVE (as opposed to CWE)
-  - In-boundary Acunetix (GitLab DAST only detects CWEs)
+Only the assets and scan types listed [here](https://internal-handbook.gitlab.io/handbook/engineering/horse/pubsec/fedramp-boundary-vulnerability-scanning/) are in-scope.
+Do not submit a DR for a scan type (e.g. SAST) or asset not included within the production authorization boundary.

 ## Roles & Responsibilities